nchatterjee143/PyDex/README.md

 4. `cd dist/PyDex/`
 5. `./PyDex`

+# Uninstall
+1. Close out of app
+2. `cd ..` 2x to return to original repo directory
+3. `make clean`

 # Usage
 Type a number between 1 and 1017, press Enter/Return on your keyboard or click "Search".
 As simple as that.
 I don't think it needs to be any harder. :P